What are data sets?

 - Chart of Accounts

-Data sets don't need to exactly mimic the structure of your source data, because you can convert
+Data sets don't need to exactly replicate the structure of your existing data, because you can

-your data during the import anyway.
-It is best to design them in such a way that is optimal for
+convert your data during the import anyway.
+It is best to design them in such a way that they

 Create a data set

-You can create a data set in two ways:
+You can create a data set in two ways (watch the tutorial

 - Click on Define - New in the sidebar menu.